schteve/kamino/README.md

-# git-kamino
+# kamino

-This program helps manage a bunch of repo clones, like when you are working on many repos synced between multiple machines.
-It checks for repos that need to be committed (changes in working copy), pushed (local commits not on the remote) or pulled (remote is ahead of local).
-It doesn't actually resolve any of those things for you - just tell you that something needs to be done.
+`kamino` helps manage a bunch of git repo clones.
+Specifically, it helps when you are working on repos on multiple machines which which you keep in sync with the same remote server.

+It tells you which repos aren't in sync with the remote:
+- If there are uncommitted changes, in the working copy or the index (maybe you forgot to commit?)
+- If there are local commits not on the remote (maybe you forgot to push?)
+- If the remote is ahead of local (maybe you forgot to pull?)

+This program doesn't actually fix any of the above conditions, because it doesn't know what you want to do about it.
+It just tells you that you may want to do something.

+`kamino` scans for git repos within the directory you provide.
+Currently, this is a shallow scan that only looks one layer deep.